squidyp-zz/COS451-Artificial_Intelligence/WA1.md

 Exercise 1.14

-Examine  the  AI literature  to  discover  whether the  following  tasks  can  currently  besolved by computers:<br>
+Examine  the  AI literature  to  discover  whether the  following  tasks  can  currently  be solved by computers:<br>
 a.
 Playing a decent game of table tennis (Ping-Pong).<br>
 b.
 Driving in the center of Cairo, Egypt.<br>
 c.
 Driving in Victorville, California.<br>